www.barcelona.cat

 The cities with the best connections to Barcelona, in terms of talent

-Between Barcelona and Madrid is where there is the highest volume of talent flow.
-The city of Barcelona is a magnet in the sectors of industry 4.0, tourism, and health.
-Meanwhile, Madrid attracts professionals from Barcelona in the creative industries, digital economy, and business economy.
+Madrid and Barcelona have the highest volume of talent flow.
+Barcelona acts as a talent magnet in the Health & Bio, Research and knowledge transfer, and Sustainability economy sectors.
+Meanwhile, Madrid mainly attracts professionals from Barcelona in the tourism and visitor economy sector.

-There is a high degree of mobility between Buenos Aires and Barcelona, with a net positive balance for Barcelona.
-The digital-economy, business-services and creative-industries sectors are the most attractive for talent from Buenos Aires arriving in Barcelona.
+The mobility between Buenos Aires and Barcelona is high, making it a magnet for talent across all economic sectors.
+The Tourism and visitor economy, Care economy, and Health & Bio sectors are the most attractive for talent from Buenos Aires moving to Barcelona.

 The mobility between London and Barcelona is quite high.
-The city of Barcelona has a positive balance in this talent exchange.
-The health and digital sectors are the most attractive for talent coming from London.
+Barcelona maintains a positive balance in all sectors within this talent exchange.
+The Tourism and visitor economy, Commerce, and Research and knowledge transfer sectors are the most attractive for talent coming from London.